-The exposure draft of the Healthcare Identifiers Bill 2010 appears to be comprehensive in relation to the stated purpose.
+The Healthcare Identifiers Bill 2010 appears to be comprehensive in relation to the stated purpose.
 A few general comments are outlined in this submission to aid in the development process of this and related Bills and subsequent regulations.

 4.1 Regulations